BayLab/BayLab.github.io/content/authors/Brooke/_index.md

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Brooke Benson

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Graduate Student

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: she/they
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 interests:
-  - Artificial Intelligence
+  - Evolution
-  - Computational Linguistics
+  - Ecological Genomics
-  - Information Retrieval
+  - Science Policy

 education:
   courses: